 WILD WOOD WOMAN

-An on-going project investigating contemporary wo/man’s conception of Nature and the utopian dream of travelling into the wild.
+A longterm project investigating contemporary wo/man’s perception of Nature and the utopian dream of travelling into the wild.

 House of Wild Wood Woman is a homemade home, a refuge for the recluse, a mobile forest cabin and a travelling museum and gallery, all-in-ONE.